The Forward Physics Facility: Sites, Experiments, and Physics Potential: QCD

 As discussed in Sec.~\ref{sec:High-s}, for $x \to 0$, such very forward measurements are likely sensitive to BFKL phenomena or saturation~\cite{Golec-Biernat:1998zce} effects, the onset of which may have already been observed in the inclusive HERA data~\cite{Ball:2017otu,Abdolmaleki:2018jln,Hou:2019efy}.
 For small $x$ below $10^{-4}$, higher-order QCD terms with $\ln(1/x)$ dependence grow quickly at factorization scales of order 1 GeV.
 Nevertheless, collinear factorization employing precisely known PDFs can provide useful small-$x$ extrapolations for applications in astroparticle physics, such as the calculation of the ultra-high-energy neutrino-nucleus cross sections~\cite{Bertone:2018dse}, the attenuation rates of astrophysical neutrinos as they cross the Earth on their way to the detector~\cite{Garcia:2020jwr}, and the flux of prompt neutrinos arising from charm production in cosmic rays collisions in the atmosphere~\cite{Gauld:2015kvh, Garzelli:2016xmx}.

 The impact of forward charm production data on the small-$x$ PDFs~\cite{PROSA:2015yid} is quantified in Fig.~\ref{fig:PDFs-FPF}, where NNPDF3.1 global fits without and with the LHCb $D$ meson data~\cite{Gauld:2016kpd} at 5, 7, and 13 TeV are compared.
-One can observe how forward charm measurements constrain markedly the small-$x$ PDFs, as also pointed out in other analyses~\cite{Zenaiev:2019ktw, Garzelli:2020fmd}.
+One can observe how forward charm measurements constrain markedly the small-$x$ PDFs, as also pointed out in other analyses using open heavy-flavour data~\cite{Zenaiev:2019ktw, Garzelli:2020fmd}.
 Similar or even stronger constraints could be expected from the corresponding forward FPF measurements, considering the aforementioned $x$ coverage.
+It will be interesting to compare the new constraints with those by complementary studies with forthcoming data on charmonium exclusive production in $pp$ collisions and DIS (for first studies in this direction, see Ref.~\cite{Flett:2019pux, Flett:2020duk}), processes that cannot be measured at the FPF, at least according to the present setup.

-It would be appealing, but challenging, to extend such studies to neutrinos from heavy-flavor production and decay in proton-nucleus collisions, with either the proton or nucleus beam traveling toward the FPF, which offers the possibility of probing different physics mechanisms.
+It would be appealing, but challenging, to extend the QCD analyses to neutrinos from heavy-flavor production and decay in proton-nucleus collisions, with either the proton or nucleus beam traveling toward the FPF, which offers the possibility of probing different physics mechanisms.
 Provided that these measurements are technically feasible and the integrated luminosity will be sufficient to accumulate enough statistics, in the simplest interpretation, such measurements would constrain nuclear PDFs in regions where they are currently even less constrained than proton PDFs, as shown in Fig.~\ref{fig:PDFs-FPF}, where the lead PDF from the nNNPDF2.0 fit~\cite{AbdulKhalek:2020yuc} is compared to the proton one.
 Given much higher parton densities in the nuclei, the onset of saturation is expected to happen at much higher $x_2$ in proton-lead collisions than in $pp$, facilitating the study of this mechanism.
 The FPF would then provide access to information on non-linear dynamics in a nuclear environment, complementing the constraints on large-$x$ nuclear PDFs expected from the study of lepton-nucleus DIS at the EIC~\cite{AbdulKhalek:2021gbh,Khalek:2021ulf}.